zwhan1503/CodeCup-2023-Entropy/README.md

 g++ -std=gnu++17 -O2 -Wall src/main.cpp -o bot
 ```

-To actually run a match you need the caia harness (driver + manager + referee).
+To actually run a match you need the **caia**.
 Download and setup instructions are linked [here](https://archive.codecup.nl/2023/41/download_caia.html).

 Once caia is set up, drop the built binary into the `bin/` directory and reference it from your `manager.txt`.